On a generalised form of subjective probability

 {\bf Definition 7: General definition of external strength}

 Let two random variables $X$ and $Y$ have distribution functions $F_X(x)$ and $G_Y(y)$ respectively.
-Also, let $\mathcal{M}_F$ and $\mathcal{M}_G$ be two sets of reasoning processes that could be used to measure the minimum similarity $\uline{S}_{ F}$ and the maximum similarity $\oline{S}_{ G}$ respectively, where these similarities are as defined in equation~(\ref{equ4}), and where the assumptions underlying this equation correspond to Definition~5 if the variables $X$ and $Y$ are continuous or to Definition~6 if these variables are discrete.
+To clarify, no assumption is being made about whether the variables $X$ and $Y$ are discrete or continuous, and indeed one of these variables may be continuous, while the other one may be discrete.
+Also, let $\mathcal{M}_F$ and $\mathcal{M}_G$ be two sets of reasoning processes that could be used to evaluate the minimum similarity $\uline{S}_{ F}$ and the maximum similarity $\oline{S}_{ G}$ respectively, where these similarities are as defined in equation~(\ref{equ4}), and where the sets $\mathcal{F}[\lambda]$ and $\mathcal{G}[\lambda]$ referred to in this equation are defined according to Definition~5 or Definition~6 depending on whether the random variable on which the set is based is continuous or discrete.